ka-de/cringe.live/content/en/docs/yiff_toolkit/comfyui/Optimizing ComfyUI Load Times.md

 title: "Optimizing ComfyUI Load Times"
 summary: "The document provides steps to optimize ComfyUI load times by enabling compression in the server script and compressing files using gzip and brotli."
 image: "https://huggingface.co/k4d3/yiff_toolkit/resolve/main/static/comfyui/make_it_fast.png"
+image_alt: "The image shows an anime girl with long blonde hair and fennec ears running through a snowy landscape.
+The setting appears to be during day time with a sky that transitions from a dark blue to white.
+The individual is captured mid-stride, with one foot touching the ground and the other lifted behind them, conveying a sense of motion.
+Streaks of white give an impression of speed or wind rushing past.
+The foreground shows patches of snow on uneven terrain with exposed earth, while the background features silhouettes of coniferous trees against the sky."
+blurhash: "LVJ[9VRkRkaeOFofoeay02oej?of"
 aliases:
     - /docs/yiff_toolkit/comfyui/Optimizing-ComfyUI-Load-Times/
     - /docs/yiff_toolkit/comfyui/Optimizing-ComfyUI-Load-Times